 Tai Chi calms and focuses the mind, builds inner muscle and mind strength, creates a calming and energising state that helps people become more relaxed, grounded and present in their bodies, which lowers anxiety, stress and depression while improving memory, focus and sleep quality.

 This course is for people who are genuinely interested in Tai Chi, Qigong and other oriental cultivation methods for the betterment of their health and wellbeing.

-Join us now for the next class and stay safe, stay strong, stay supple!
+Register my interest for the upcoming course and stay safe, stay strong, stay supple!

-If you have concerns about your current level of fitness, talk to me before you register and I can guide you on the best approach to achieving your desired fitness while staying safe and improving your flexibility and balance.
+If you have concerns about your current level of fitness, contact Dapeng (0421 338 180) before you register and he can guide you on the best approach to achieving your desired fitness while staying safe and improving your flexibility and balance.

 Mr Dapeng Wang migrated to Canberra from China in early 2000.
 He holds a degree in Sports from Shanghai Sports University and a postgraduate qualification in teaching English as a second language.
 Throughout his entire life in China, he engaged in the intensive study of both Chinese classic literature and Wushu (Tai Chi/Kungfu), Over the past 20 years he has dedicated himself to research in the fields of classical Chinese language acquisition and traditional Chinese health cultivation methods.

 Tai Chi philosophy and practice has existed and been admired for thousands of years without fading.
 Why?
 What you are performing is Tai Chi Quan, what you are cultivating is the mind.

 This course has been designed for families in the Canberra.
 Primarily, it provides learning opportunities for children though, parents are required to join the program as part of the course requirements.